Maxim Group Assigned “a Buy” Rating to Brainstorm Cell Therapeutics, Inc. (NASDAQ:BCLI) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Brainstorm Cell Therapeutics, Inc. (NASDAQ:BCLI) dipped -9.77% to close Friday’s market session at $0.20, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.1987 and $0.2299 throughout the trading session with the volume trading being 3098415 shares, which represented a significant variation when compared to the three months average volume of 3.22 million shares.
-The firm’s stock price fluctuated -22.96% within the last five trades and 16.32% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -93.14% in the last 6 months and -86.09% was subtracted to its value over the previous 3 months.
-BCLI stock is trading at a margin of -12.57%, 3.04% and -87.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Brainstorm Cell Therapeutics, Inc. (NASDAQ:BCLI) raised 6.82% to close Friday’s market session at $0.23, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.205 and $0.24 throughout the trading session with the volume trading being 1383867 shares, which represented a significant variation when compared to the three months average volume of 3.38 million shares.
+The firm’s stock price fluctuated 17.32% within the last five trades and 28.42% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -91.33% in the last 6 months and -75.63% was subtracted to its value over the previous 3 months.
+BCLI stock is trading at a margin of 0.54%, 20.71% and -85.27% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024